Kristen Doute

-Kristen Doute (born February 17, 1983) is an American television personality, clothing designer, entrepreneur, actress and author.
-She is best known as a former main cast member of the Bravo reality television series Vanderpump Rules.
+Kristen Doute (born February 17, 1983) is an American television personality, entrepreneur, actress and author.
+She was a series regular on the Bravo reality television series Vanderpump Rules (2013–2020) for eight seasons and currently stars in its spin-off series The Valley (2024–present).

 Early life

 Doute was born and raised in Dearborn, Michigan in Metro Detroit.
 She is of Lebanese and Irish descent.

 Career

 Television

 As an aspiring actress, Doute began working as a server at Lisa Vanderpump's restaurant SUR in West Hollywood, California.
-There she was cast as an original series regular on Bravo TV's Vanderpump Rules, a spin-off of The Real Housewives of Beverly Hills.
+There, she was cast as an original series regular on Bravo TV's Vanderpump Rules, a spin-off of The Real Housewives of Beverly Hills.
 The series follows Vanderpump's employees as they work on building their futures in show business and become entangled in interpersonal drama.
-On June 9, 2020, it was announced that her option for Vanderpump Rules was not picked up, following accusations by co-star Faith Stowers, who claimed that Doute and co-star Stassi Schroeder filed a false police report against Stowers for a crime she did not commit.
+On June 9, 2020, it was announced that Kristen was fired for calling the police multiple times on Faith Stowers.
+Doute and co-star Stassi Schroeder filed a false police report against Stowers for a crime she did not commit.
+Bravo announced in March 2023, that Doute would return to Vanderpump Rules during season 10 as fans watch the "Scandoval" love triangle play out on their screens.

+On May 1, 2023, The Hollywood Reporter announced that Doute will appear in Amazon Freevee's upcoming competition series, The Goat.
+The show follows fan favorite reality television personalities going through a series of mental, physical, and social challenges with a chance to win a cash prize.
+The series premiered on May 9, 2024.
+She was the fourth contestant to be voted off the competition.

+On June 28, 2023, Variety reported that a Vanderpump Rules spin-off starring Jax Taylor, Brittany Cartwright and Doute was in early development at Bravo.
+On January 18, 2024, Bravo released a trailer for the reality series called The Valley, which premiered on March 19, 2024.
+In May 2024, The Valley was renewed for a second season, with the full cast returning.